Culture as a Powerful Leadership Tool

 Design for adaptation.
 Chatman recognized this important factor after researching the cultures of 60 of the largest high-tech firms over six years.The companies that are the most successful have a codified set of values geared toward embracing change.
 “Organizations won’t grow, won’t change, won’t meet their financial objectives, unless they are chronically prepared to adapt, that is, they have the built in capacity to change that culture over time as external circumstances shift.”

 Through her research and consulting with hundreds of Silicon Valley companies, Jennifer Chatman is shaping the debate on how to design organizational culture for maximum performance.
-Learn more from her in the classroom at The Berkeley Executive Leadership Program and by viewing the UC Berkeley InFocus podcast.
+Learn more from her in the classroom at Leading Strategy Execution through Culture.

 Take a deep-dive into this topic and gain expert, working knowledge by joining us for the program that inspired it!